curtisai/notes/win/notes.md

 ```

 ### Parameters
-_lpGuid_ : Addres of the GUID that identifies the sound device.
-The value of this parameter must be one of the
-GUIDs return by [DirectSoundEnumerate] or **NULL** for the default
+`lpGuid` : Addres of the GUID that identifies the sound device.
+The value of this parameter must be one of the GUIDs return by [DirectSoundEnumerate] or `NULL` for the default device.
-device.
-_ppDS_ : Address of a pointer to a DirectSound object created in response to this function.
+`ppDS` : Address of a pointer to a **DirectSound** object created in response to this function.
-_pUnkOuter_ : Controlling unknown of the aggregate.
-Its value must be NULL.
+`pUnkOuter` : Controlling unknown of the aggregate.
+Its value must be `NULL`.

 ### Return Value
 If the function succeeds, the return value is _DS\_OK_